Uberspace/shellinspector/docs/syntax.md

 % uberspace user create -u testuser
 ```

 Then, include it into other files by using `<` and the path.
-Note that the path
+The given path
-is always relative to the file that contains the include.
+is relative to the paths listed in the `include_dirs` key in the config file,
+plus the directory of the current spec file, in that order.

 ```
 < create_user.ispec